 We will provide the following:

-(a) Boiled water at
+(a) Boiled water at all times.

 (b) A cook.